Jeffrey Talan

-Jeffrey Dennis Talan (born 29 September 1971) is a Dutch professional football coach and former player who is the assistant coach of Almere City.
+Jeffrey Dennis Talan (born 29 September 1971) is a Dutch professional football coach and former player who is the assistant coach of Bali United.
 He gained 8 caps for the Netherlands national football team, in which he scored once.

 Club career

 Den Haag

 Talan began playing youth football for VV Katwijk, before moving to FC Den Haag.
 There, he made his debut in the Eredivisie in the 1990–91 season in the 2–0 away win over FC Volendam as a late substitute for Emiel van Eijkeren.
 He scored his first professional goal on 22 September 1991, opening the score in a 2–2 draw against FC Groningen.
 After two seasons at the highest level in which Talan made 17 appearances, the club which at that point had changed its name to ADO Den Haag suffered relegation to the Eerste Divisie after losing to Go Ahead Eagles in the relegation play-offs.